sukruthi-rao/hello_world/README.md

 # hello_world

-Hi everyone living in this world os 1s and 0s
+Hi everyone living in this world of 1s and 0s